Bill Edwards (businessman): Sports

 In 2013, Edwards bought a controlling interest in the second-tier Tampa Bay Rowdies soccer club, then playing in the North American Soccer League.
 The team has played in the United Soccer League since 2017.
 Edwards hoped to move the Rowdies up to Major League Soccer, the league above the USL.
-He operated Al Lang Stadium for the city of St. Petersburg, and owns the nearby McNulty Station parking garage and a Rowdies-themed bar and restaurant.
+He operated Al Lang Stadium for the city of St. Petersburg, and owned the nearby McNulty Station parking garage and a Rowdies-themed bar and restaurant.
 In October 2018, it was announced that Edwards had sold the club to Tampa Bay Rays, the area's Major League Baseball franchise, who announced plans to purchase the Rowdies and assume control of Al Lang Stadium.

 In November 2016, Edwards filed a complaint against the Rowdies' arch-rival, Fort Lauderdale Strikers' holding company, Miami FC, LLC, over money loaned to the struggling club.
 Edwards claimed that the team had failed to pay him back $300,000 in loans.
 He sought damages and foreclosure on Fort Lauderdale's assets in the lawsuit.
 A signed promissory note showed that the collateral put up to secure the loans included the team's patents, copyrights, trademarks, rights to use of the name "Fort Lauderdale Strikers" along with other tangible assets.

 In May 2017 Edwards was awarded a summary judgment in the case, and after a June 2017 public sale, gained control of the copyrights, trademarks and any rights to the use of the name "Fort Lauderdale Strikers" or any variation for $5,100.
-He has yet to announce what he plans to do with the Strikers brand.
+He had yet to announce what he planned to do with the Strikers brand.